Gold

-Why is Gold a Valuable Commodity?
+Why is Gold Valuable?

 At Sharps Pixley precious metals are, of course, our passion and we love to advise experienced and amateur investors alike when it comes to gold, silver and PGM.